Apteco/py-apteco/docs/source/tutorials/tutorial_07.rst

 As mentioned in the previous part, this is determined automatically according to the following rules:

-* for a single 'clause', it is the table that clause's variable belongs to
+* for a selection consisting of a single 'clause', it is the table that the variable in this clause belongs to
-* for a selection of several clauses, it is the table of the first (i.e. left-most) clause
+* for a selection made from a combination of several 'clauses', it is the table of the first (i.e. left-most) clause

-As demonstrated in the following code:
+* normal Python operator precendence applies, including expressions in parentheses being evaluated first

+The following code demonstrates this:

 .. code-block:: python